Margaret Schlauch: Career

 From 1924 to 1950, Schlauch was a faculty member in the English Department at Washington Square College (the then Greenwich Village undergraduate division) of New York University.
 She became an assistant professor in 1927, associate professor in 1931, and full professor in 1940, the first woman to be appointed a full professor at the university.
-She spent a summer as a visiting faculty member in German at the University of Chicago and another in English at Johns Hopkins University, and was a Guggenheim fellow in German and Scandinavian literature in 1929-30.
+She spent a summer as a visiting faculty member in German at the University of Chicago and another in English at Johns Hopkins University, and was a Guggenheim fellow in German and Scandinavian literature from 1929 to 1930.
 During World War II, she assisted in the preparation of a course in Icelandic for the War Department, and at one point taught mathematics.

 Early in 1951, in response to a subpoena from the House Un-American Activities Committee, Schlauch left the United States for Poland, writing an explanatory letter to the chair of the English Department at New York University, Oscar Cargill, in which she stated that she had been "so very happy at N.Y.U.!"
 The university announced her resignation to the New York Times, where it was the subject of a "long, above-the-fold article".
 The story was picked up by the Associated Press.

 She taught at the University of Warsaw from 1951 until retiring in 1965.
-From 1954 until her retirement, she was head of the Department of English, and in 1954-56, she also headed the Department of General Linguistics.
-She was founder president of the Polish-Icelandic Cultural Society, which came into being largely at her suggestion on May 13, 1959.
+From 1954 until her retirement, she was head of the Department of English, and from 1954 to 1956, she also headed the Department of General Linguistics.
+She was founder president of the Polish-Icelandic Cultural Society, which came into being largely at her suggestion on 13 May 1959.
 She was elected a corresponding member of the Polish Academy of Sciences in 1961 and in 1966 honored with a festschrift to which prominent scholars in medieval studies and linguistics from many countries contributed.
 She became a citizen of Poland and other than visits to the United States to lecture and as a visiting professor at Vassar College and the University of Connecticut, remained abroad; she spent many summers researching in the British Museum.
 She was "lionized" in Poland, where her generosity included subscribing to foreign journals that the university library could not afford and donating them, as well as sharing her personal library with students.
 After her death, a symposium was held in her honor by the Modern Philology Committee of the Polish Academy of Sciences, and in May 2002, a Schlauch Symposium was held at the Adam Mickiewicz University in Poznań.